 The timing of when you start is also a key factor.
 Research shows that women who begin hormone replacement therapy within 10 years of menopause (usually before age 60) may even see a reduction in all-cause mortality.
 The guidelines are clear: a personalized plan is the best way to manage your symptoms safely and effectively.

-Weighing the Pros and Cons for You
+Weighing the Benefits and Risks for You

 Deciding on HRT is a deeply personal choice that you should make in partnership with your doctor.
 It’s a conversation, not a prescription handed to you without discussion.
 Together, you’ll review your complete medical history, your family’s health history, and the specific symptoms that are impacting your daily life.